azzarip/food-explorers/content/emails/Adventures/Paris/FromMilanoToParis.md

 ## A Bistrot Menu is not a endless book

+Contrary to our Milano Adventure, where we had many starts that lead to a final main dishes, in Paris will be different.

+Simply three dishes: one entrée, one plat, one dessert.
+(The Dessert is included!)

 A bistrot menu is not a book with endless pages of choices, often it does not even exist in printed version.

 You may get a chalkboard with the items written on it, or simply a freshly printed paper with the selection of the day.

-Simply three dishes: one entrée, one plat, one dessert.

 Each bite tells a story of the season, of the market’s freshest finds, of a chef’s inspiration in that very moment.

 **You choose the menu** depending on what the kitchen and the market offers that day.

-Here is some pictures of what may be waiting for you in Paris:
+You usually have 1-2 Meat dishes, 1 Fish dish, and 1 Vegetarian option (usually with cheese).